Always call 911 if you are in immediate danger and need emergency help.

 Driving?
 Don't top off...

 When you fill up remember not to top off your gas tank.
 Topping off can spill gasoline which quickly evaporates.
 Gasoline vapors can harm your family's health and make ozone pollution and smog worse.
 In hot weather, buy gas in the early morning or at night.
-Read more on the dangers of toppig off your gas tank.
+Read more about topping off your gas tank.
 No Sobrellene su Tanque de Gasolina (español).

 Hot tips for a cool summer.
 Tips to help you and your family find ways to help reduce pollution and learn about the environment.
 Doing little things can go a long way to having a cool summer.